cirruselli/User-Centric-Frontend-Development-Milestone-Project/README.md

 # Horseback riding

+A website for those who would like to go for both shorter and longer rides out in the wilderness.

 One or two paragraphs providing an overview of your project.

 Essentially, this part is your sales pitch.